-Mr. Robert G. Brown, a Director, the Chairman and a major stockholder of SGRP (See - Security Ownership Of Certain Beneficial Owners and Management, page 7), and Mr. William H. Bartels, a Director and the Vice Chairman of the Company and a major stockholder of SGRP (See - Security Ownership Of Certain Beneficial Owners and Management, page 7), are executive officers and the sole stockholders and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMSI"), and SPAR Infotech, Inc. ("SIT").
+Mr. Robert G. Brown, a Director, the Chairman and a major stockholder of SGRP (See - Security Ownership Of Certain Beneficial Owners and Management, pages 6 and 7), and Mr. William H. Bartels, a Director and the Vice Chairman of the Company and a major stockholder of SGRP (See - Security Ownership Of Certain Beneficial Owners and Management, pages 6 and 7), are executive officers and the sole stockholders and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMS"), and SPAR Infotech, Inc. ("SIT").

-SMS and SMSI provided approximately 99% of the Company's domestic merchandising specialists field force and approximately 92% of the Company's domestic field management at a total cost of approximately \$20 million and \$14 million for 2010 and 2009, respectively.
-Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, as amended (the "Field Services Agreement"), SMS provides merchandising services to the Company through the use of approximately 7,500 of its field force of merchandising specialists and assembly technicians.
-Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, SMSI provides 54 full-time national, regional and district managers to the Company.
-For those services, the Company has agreed to reimburse SMS and SMSI for all of their costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective costs (the "Plus Compensation").
-In 2009, SMS and the Company agreed to provide a temporary price concession by lowering the Plus Compensation rate by one percentage point, from 4% to 3%, effective January 1, 2009, continuing through December 31, 2009, at which time the Plus Compensation rate was re-instated to 4% as of January 1, 2010.
-The total Plus Compensation earned by SMS and SMSI for services rendered in 2010 was \$778,000.
-The total Plus Compensation (3% of the costs of SMS and SMSI for 2009) earned by SMS and SMSI for services rendered in 2009 was \$404,000.
+SMS and SMSI provided approximately 98% of the domestic merchandising specialist field force used by the Company for both the twelve months ended December 31, 2011 and 2010, and approximately 93% and 92% of the domestic field management used by the Company at a total cost of approximately \$22 million and \$20 million for the twelve months ended December 31, 2011 and 2010, respectively.
+Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, as amended (the "Field Services Agreement"), in 2011, the Company received merchandising services from SMS through the use of approximately 7,300 field merchandising specialists.
+Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, in 2011, the Company received management services from SMSI through the use of 54 full-time national, regional and district managers.
+For those services, the Company has agreed to reimburse SMS and SMSI for their total costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective total costs (the "Plus Compensation").
+Those costs include all field expenses of SMS, all payroll and employment tax expenses of SMSI and all legal and other administrative expenses paid by either of them.
+The total Plus Compensation earned by SMS and SMSI for services rendered was approximately \$836,000 and \$778,000 for the twelve months ended December 31, 2011 and 2010, respectively.
+The Company also provides certain administrative services directly to SMS and SMSI, without charge, for accounting, human resource and legal services, which the Company believes is more efficient if paid directly, and would otherwise have been subject to cost plus reimbursement.
+The value of these services was approximately \$390,000 and \$340,000 for the twelve months ended December 31, 2011 and 2010, respectively.